| Mexico

 proximity to a sophisticated U.S. refining center.
 Some feel that it would

 be more productive to apply PEMEX's limited capital to the upstream sector.
+Natural gasMexico is a net importer of natural gas, mostly via pipeline

 from the United States, and its natural gas demand is rising because of greater